twhandy/linux/README.md

 </p>

 <p>
-  Not much else to say other than I hope this is helpful to someone, as well as succeeding at my goal of learning the in's and out's of Ubuntu Linux.
+  Not much else to say other than I hope the information and tutorials found here are helpful to someone.
+I want to succeed at my goal of learning the in's and out's of Linux and sharing what I learn is one way I plan to achieve that goal.
 Thanks for reading and enjoy!
 </p>